-Andrew Turner is the chief technology officer and market strategy lead for Booz Allen’s Global Commercial business.
-As a trusted advisor, Andrew helps our commercial clients solve complex cybersecurity challenges to enable positive business outcomes.
-He and his teams define an integrated vision of Booz Allen’s portfolio of cyber and related services, including cyber strategy, incident response, cyber defense, cloud services, and managed security.
+Andrew Turner leads Booz Allen’s Global Commercial business and brings over 20 years of experience leading and providing cybersecurity services to mission-critical enterprises.
+He and his team help clients solve complex cybersecurity challenges to enable positive business outcomes by defining an integrated vision of Booz Allen’s portfolio of cybersecurity services, including strategy, incident response, cyber defense, cloud, and operational technology.

-With more than 20 years of experience in information security and cyber intelligence, Andrew has extensive experience in building and maturing risk-based cybersecurity organizations in high-growth enterprises.
-Prior to joining Booz Allen, Andrew was chief security officer for Fidelity National Information Systems (formerly Worldpay), where he led an integrated security organization, including information security, financial crimes investigations and recovery, physical security, corporate investigations, and business resilience.
+Andrew has served as chief information security officer to several Fortune 500 companies—building and maturing risk-based cybersecurity organizations and developing security programs.
+Before joining Booz Allen, Andrew was chief security officer for Fidelity National Information Systems (formerly Worldpay), where he led an integrated security organization, including information security, financial crimes investigations and recovery, physical security, corporate investigations, and business resilience.
 He also launched and directed strategic identity, cloud security, and cyber risk management programs and was responsible for the company’s cyber governance, standards, compliance, and other related policies.

 Earlier in his career, Andrew held senior cyber leadership roles at Visa and Microsoft.
 At Visa, he developed and led the company’s cybersecurity organization, including managing a complete overhaul of existing processes, technologies, and talent strategies.
 At Microsoft, he designed and developed a suite of advanced cyber offerings for national security, energy, financial, and telecommunications clients.